Acne Treatment Center

 If simple cleansing does not take care of your blackheads and whiteheads, it’s time to make an appointment at El Paso Cosmetic Surgery.
 We have the techniques and expertise to help you have the healthy skin you want.

 When you complain about pimples on your face, you’re typically referring to pustules.
 Pustules are considered to be a moderate form of acne that presents itself as middle-sized bumps on the face.
 These bumps have a noticeably white or yellow dot in the center and are surrounded by inflammation.
 You should not pop pustules yourself in the hope of obtaining a quick-fix cure.
-You may be able to reduce the size of the bump by popping it, but the effects, possible infection and scars, are not worth the temporary relief.
+You may be able to reduce the size of the bump by popping it, but the effects, possible infection, and scars, are not worth the temporary relief.
 If improperly squeezed, pustules can spread quickly and cause deeper damage to the dermis.
-This is because the pus inside pustules are filled white blood cells that can cause deep tissue inflammations.
+This is because the pus inside pustules is filled white blood cells that can cause deep tissue inflammations.

 Commonly called “zits”, don’t make your skin condition worse by taking matters into your own hands.
 At El Paso Cosmetic Surgery we have the techniques and expertise to help you have the healthy skin you want.